BeSpunky/angular-google-maps/wiki/The-Map/Superpowers.md

 overlays.createMarker([11, 22]);
 ```

-> The corresponding module should be imported before using the superpower.
+> The corresponding module must be imported before using the superpower.

 # Supported Superpowers
 The following are superpowers provided by the library out of the box.
 To use them, simply import the corresponding module.